51Degrees/specifications/pipeline-specification/usage-examples.md

 # Creating Elements and Pipelines

 Creating **Flow Elements** should always be done using a consistent mechanism.
-In the case of c#, we use a separate builder class.
+In the case of C#, we use a separate builder class.
 For more details on this, see the [flow element builder](conceptual-overview.md#flow-element-builder) section in the conceptual overview.